 Our top budget scope is a great option for hunting trips in deep woods.
 The Emarth 20-60x60AE comes with the scope, a carrying bag, lens cap and a tabletop tripod mount.

-It’s angled and features adjustable magnification.
+It’s an angled scope and features adjustable magnification.
 The 45-degree angle is comfortable to use and works well for different stand positions.
 All lenses are fully multi-coated to increase light intake and allow for bright, clear viewing.
 The lenses are smaller, so keep that in mind.

 Waterproof, fogproof and durable, this spotting scope is ready for rugged terrain and extended trips.
 Convenient, portable—even coming with its own sunshade—you can use this scope wherever.
 If you want to spend your money on the hunting lodge and not the scope, this could be a great choice.